QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     * Check for errors in your map - this will usually run if you do any build settings regardless but useful if you dont want to modify anything.
 * ***Build Geometry***
     * This will rebuild your brushes and volumes after editing
-    * Usually best to do this first
+    * Usually best to do this first before any other builds
 * ***Build Pathing***
     * Will update the NavMesh of any changes, best to do it after building geometry.
 * ***Build Lighting Only***